Table of Contents

 Dear Director of Financial Aid,

-Thank you for your time and consideration.
+Thank you for your consideration.

-Documents required for Harvard University Scholarships for International Students
+Documents Needed for Harvard University Scholarships

 - Completed online application form

-- Application fees
+- Application fee payment

 - Statement of Purpose (SOP)